spaansba/ForesightJS/README.md

 pnpm add js.foresight
 ```

-## Which problems does ForesightJS solve?
+## Which problems does ForesightJS solve??

 ### Problem 1: On-Hover Prefetching is Too Late